tarwn/lessthandot-hugo/blogs/content/posts/2011-09-30-2011-quarter-3-goals-kicking.md

 **Support Cool Community Projects**

-I’m almost ready to let the cat out of the bag about my latest project.
+I'm almost ready to let the cat out of the bag about my latest project.
 Almost.
 Stay tuned for details.

 Note to self: get better at saying “no”.
-That’s hard for me.
+That's hard for me.

 **Help Others**